 Wayne Haddow, the EFP advisor in the Cowichan Valley region, came to Frueh Farms for an afternoon and outlined changes that could be made to benefit the farm, especially when it came to conserving water.
 Wayne noted that the large-scale hose reels currently used by the Frueh Farms have issues when it comes to water sustainability: the water pressure used by hose reels can atomize water, which means that a percentage of water will dissipate before reaching the ground.

-Since Frueh Farms now has an EFP, it is eligible to apply for other IAF programs to address these concerns.
-The Beneficial Management Practices program (BMP) could help Steve Frueh with water infrastructure planning.
+Since Frueh Farms now has an EFP, they are eligible to apply for other IAF programs to address these concerns.
+The Beneficial Management Practices (BMP) Program can help Steve Frueh with water infrastructure planning via the Planning, Technical Assessments, and Engineered Designs or Water Infrastructure categories.
 He could also apply for the Agriculture Water Infrastructure Program (AWP), which could help him access more efficient irrigation infrastructure and better conserve water within the sensitive Koksilah River watershed area.

 Funding for these programs have been provided by the Sustainable Canadian Agricultural Partnership, a $3.5 billion, 5-year agreement between the federal, provincial and territorial governments.
 Additional funding has been provided by CleanBC.
 The program is delivered by the Investment Agriculture Foundation of BC (IAF).